bilal2vec/L2/README.md

 -   namespace
 -   try removing broadcastable_with
 -   raise error on when using normal\_ or uniform\_ bool **not making bool tensors anymore**
+-   default constructor for tensor;
+-   inplace operations on tensors **done**
+    -   append inplace ops with "\_" to distinguish them
+-   create initializers

 ## Tensor